-The Equal Pay Act was enacted by Congress in 1963, yet gender wage inequality remains a documented issue for many women in the workforce.
-The latest earnings report from the Department of Labor details a roughly 20% wage gap between men and women during the fourth quarter of 2018, a far cry from the empowerment and equality that the Equal Pay Act promises to safeguard.
+Congress enacted the Equal Pay Act in 1963, yet gender wage inequality remains a severe issue for many women in the workforce, specifically women of color.
+The latest earnings report from the Department of Labor details a roughly 20% wage gap between men and women during the fourth quarter of 2018.
+It is a far cry from the empowerment and equality that the Equal Pay Act promises to safeguard.

 Although California has lowered its own wage gap below 17% through the passage of the 2016 California Fair Pay Act, unethical businesses continue many unfair practices that discriminate against women.